stagedml/pylightnix/docs/Reference.md

   Pylightnix scans configs to collect such values and plan the order of realizaitons.
 * Values of type [RRef](#pylightnix.types.RRef) lead to warning.
-Placing such values into a config is probably an error: Pylightnix can't know how to produce exactly this reference and so it can't produce a continuous realization plan.
+Placing such values into a config is probably an error: Pylightnix doesn't have a chance to know how to produce exactly this reference so it can't produce a continuous realization plan.

 Example: